takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 shadowLengthNode?: Node | null
 ```

-A node representing the shadowed length along the camera rays.
-The x component stores the shadow length, and y component stores the distance to the first shadow segment from the camera.
+A node representing the shadow length along camera rays.
+The x component stores the total shadow length, and the y component stores the distance from the camera to the first shadow segment.

 > [!NOTE]
-> This formulation assumes a single continuous shadowed segment along the camera rays.
+> This formulation assumes a single continuous shadow segment along the camera ray.

 ### Static options